fa-at-pulsit/RepoExpress/README.md

 RepoExpress is a set of thin wrappers to provide a simple and easy way to create domain storage (CRUD persistence) options using the Repository pattern.
-There are various repositories supporting MongoDB, Redis, Cassandra, and Voldemort (deprecated).
+There are various repositories supporting MongoDB, Redis, and Cassandra.

 Designed to be utilized in conjunction with RestExpress, RepoExpress is easy to use:
 1) Create a new InMemoryRepository() or new MongodbRepository() extending them if necessary.